• Skip to primary navigation

 • honey or maple syrup to taste

-• your favourite toppings optional
+• your favorite toppings optional

 Instructions

-• In a medium bowl, whisk 1 ½ cup almond milk and 1 tsp matcha powder until the matcha is dissolved.
+• In a medium bowl, sift matcha powder into the almond milk and whisk until the matcha is fully incorporated.
 Set aside.

-• In a large bowl, stir 1 ½ cup rolled oats, 1 tbsp chia seeds, ½ cup white chocolate chips and a pinch of salt until combined.
-Stir in ½ cup Greek yogurt, 1 tsp vanilla extract and honey until fully incorporated.
+• In a large bowl, stir rolled oats, chia seeds, white chocolate chips and a pinch of salt until combined.

 Video